aws-samples/the-aws-step-functions-workshop/content/module-12/step-6/index.en.md

    ![Update DDB](/static/img/module-12/ddb-update-table.png)

 Changing from Provisioned to On-demand will take a few minutes.
-You can check the Table Status under Overview table and wait until its updated to Active.
+You can check the Table Status under Overview table and wait until it's updated to `Active`.

    ![Updated DDB](/static/img/module-12/ddb-on-demand.png)

-Next, go to X-Ray console to verify if there are any more throttles.
+## Verify the fix with X-Ray

-6. In the AWS console,type `X-Ray` in the search bar, click to open the X-Ray console.
+1. Navigate to the [X-Ray](https://console.aws.amazon.com/xray/home) console to check for throttles.

-7. In the center, update the timeframe to 1 min.
+2. Update the timeframe to 1 min.

    ![No throttles](/static/img/module-12/x-ray-update-time.png)

-You will now notice that there are no more faults or throttles.
+You should see now that there are no more faults or throttles.

    ![No throttles](/static/img/module-12/x-ray-no-throttles.png)

-If you check the CloudWatch metrics for the Step Functions executions, you will see that the ExecutionsFailed has dropped to 0.
+If you check the CloudWatch metrics for the Step Functions executions, you should also see that the ExecutionsFailed has dropped to 0.

    ![Zero Failed executions](/static/img/module-12/cw-states-execution-metrics-0.png)